VAVS Home Videoconferencing

-Videoconferencing delivers audio and video to bring people at different geographical locations together and share content in real time.
+Videoconferencing delivers audio and video to bring people together irrespective of their geographical locations and share content in real time.

 Videoconference sessions can be as simple as a conversation between two people in private offices (point-to-point) or involve several sites (multi-point) with more than one person in rooms of various sizes at different locations showing content such as information stored on computers, views of objects and documents etc.

 To enable easy videoconference access to all JCU Staff and students, Zoom was introduced in March 2018.

 At JCU, videoconferencing venues include smaller board rooms, medium sized presentation/lecture rooms and large theatres, all with fully integrated videoconferencing systems.
 Some of these JCU venues are multi-point capable with in built resources to connect 3 video participants and 3 telephone calls concurrently.
 Bridging equipment or Multipoint Control Units (MCU) allow several concurrent videoconferences with a large number of participants.